CJBuzz/character-relationship/ReadME.md

 Unfortunately, the sentiment analysis methodology used in this project does not end up with results that seem to accurately reflect the friendliness or hostility in the relationship between 2 characters. *Sierra* has a pretty negative sentiment score with *Skitter* at -0.49.
 However, their relationship in-story is neutral to slightly positive.
 Similarly, *Grace* and *Tecton* of the *Chicago Wards* have an inexplicably negative sentiment score despite being teammates.
 These scores are clearly incongruous with the in-story group dynamics.

-There are certainly scores that do reflect the relationship in the story - *Perdition* and *Trickster*, who deeply dislike each other, have the most negative sentiment scores among the travellers.
+There are certainly scores that do reflect the relationship in the story - *Skitter* has very negative sentiment scores with her enemies such as *Lung*, *Leviathan*, *Mannequin* and *Jack Slash*.
 However, the presence of several scores that evidently do not align with their portrayal makes this method of limited effectiveness in measuring friendliness or hostility in the interactions between characters.

 ---